 Standard Committee Response: We will changes Change 9.1. to “Production that violates human rights and social justice requirements in this chapter cannot be declared organic” and add a “9.2 Operators shall not violates indigenous land rights”, then adjust the numbering accordingly.

-9.3 Operators shall not use forced or involuntary labor.
+9.2 Operators shall not use forced or involuntary labor or apply any pressure such as retaining part of the workers’ wages, property or documents.

-9.4 Employees and contractors of organic operations shall have the freedom to associate, to organize and to bargain collectively.
+9.3 Operators shall not interfere with the right of their employees, suppliers (including farmers) and contractors to organize and to bargain collectively.

 Comment NOFA and NOC, USA: suggests to add at the end of this sentence.